-It is our hope that your discoveries and explorations along this path through the infinite will help you glimpse some of this beauty.
-And we hope they will help you appreciate Russell's claim that:

-...
-The true spirit of delight, the exaltation, the sense of being more than [hu]man, which is the touchstone of the highest excellence, is to be found in mathematics as surely as in poetry.
+We hope that your discoveries and explorations along this mathematical path will help you glimpse some of this beauty.
+And we hope they will help you appreciate Russell's claim: ...
+The true spirit of delight, the exultation, the sense of being more than [hu]man, which is the touchstone of the highest excellence, is to be found in mathematics as surely as in poetry.